yecril71pl/cpp-docs.pl-pl/docs/dotnet/queue-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego dodaje element z wartością `val` na końcu kolejki.
-Umożliwia ona dołączyć element w kolejce.
+Funkcja członkowska dodaje element o wartości `val` na końcu kolejki.
+Służy do dołączania elementu do kolejki.

 ### <a name="example"></a>Przykład